despectra/github-repoview/README.md

 After that you will see the list of your friends (followers)
 ![alt text](https://github.com/despectra/github-repoview/raw/master/screenshots/friends_list.png "Friends")

 Select any friend and app will show you his repos
 ![alt text](https://github.com/despectra/github-repoview/raw/master/screenshots/friend_repos_list.png "Repos")
 ![alt text](https://github.com/despectra/github-repoview/raw/master/screenshots/friend_repos_list2.png "Repos2")

-Select repository from list ad you will see the list of branches of this repo
+Select repository from list and you will see the list of branches of this repo
 ![alt text](https://github.com/despectra/github-repoview/raw/master/screenshots/repo_branches_list.png "Branches")

 You can also filter these lists using search button in appbar